reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 ## Installation Guide
 - Install the module via Magisk Manager only.

-- You can install [Audio Compatibility Patch Ryuki Mod](https://github.com/reiryuki/Audio-Compatibility-Patch-Ryuki-Mod) module for processing all audio outputs.
+- You can install Audio Compatibility Patch module for processing all audio outputs.

 - Reboot.